 No expense was spared, with fireworks and a live performance by American band Imagine Dragons included in the entertainment lineup.

-27 million viewers watched the finals online, with 11 million tuning in at peak time.
+27 million viewers overall watched the finals online, with 11 million tuned in at its peak.
 This figure eclipsed the 8.5 million who logged in to view the 2013 finals.

-Naysayers might call eSports a nerdy pursuit, but LoL victors can walk away with millions and amongst their legions of dedicated fans, are as idolised as LeBron James or Floyd Mayweather.
+Naysayers might call eSports events a nerdy pursuit.
+However, LoL victors can walk away with millions.
+And amongst their legions of dedicated fans, they are as idolized as LeBron James or Floyd Mayweather.